buraksezer/olric/README.md

 ### Service Discovery

 Olric provides a service discovery interface which can be used to implement plugins.

-We currently have a service discovery plugin for [Consul](https://consul.io).
-It can be found at [buraksezer/olric-consul-plugin](https://github.com/buraksezer/olric-consul-plugin).
+We currently have a bunch of service discovery plugins for automatic peer discovery on cloud environments:

+* [buraksezer/olric-consul-plugin](https://github.com/buraksezer/olric-consul-plugin) provides a plugin using Consul.
+* [buraksezer/olric-cloud-plugin](https://github.com/buraksezer/olric-cloud-plugin) provides a plugin for well-known cloud providers.
+Including Kubernetes.
+* [justinfx/olric-nats-plugin](https://github.com/justinfx/olric-nats-plugin) provides a plugin using nats.io

-In order to get more info about installation and configuration of the plugin, see its GitHub page.
+In order to get more info about installation and configuration of the plugins, see their GitHub page.

 ## Architecture